 The huge coast redwood below is on the fringe of the Grove of Titans in Jedediah Smith redwoods.
 Other coast redwoods deeper in the grove were named by discoverers Taylor and Sillett near the 1998 day of discovery, but this one was not named in 1998 according to Michael Taylor when I asked him.
-Realizing that no moniker was ever assigned to this redwood by Taylor & Sillett in 1998, it's now nicknamed after the United States Marine Corps Gen. Lewis B. Puller.
+Realizing that no moniker was ever assigned to this redwood in 1998, it's now nicknamed after the United States Marine Corps Gen. Lewis B. Puller.
 A false name Fusion Giant was spead by an anonymous site, causing further confusion since the Grove of Titans has several giants with fusions.
 The trunk of Chesty Puller is 25 feet wide from this view.
 And of all the redwoods in the grove, this is the one people most often said was outstanding when they shared about their time there.

 This coast redwood reminded me of someone in military service standing in formation or saluting.

 Puller acquired the name "Chesty" on account of his build.

 Nearby, this park has a gigantic memorial grove that is almost 5000 acres: nearly half the park.
 See WW II Memorial Grove.
 The other large grove is relatively unknown to most visitors, dedicated to men and women who served during WW II.
 Chesty Puller also served at that time.

 The story starts October of 1942 at Guadalcanal.
 The Battalion, then commanded by Lt.
 Col. Chesty Puller was assigned setting up a defensive perimeter around Henderson Field.
 B. Co. was on the left, A Co. on the right with C Co. in the middle.
 About 8:00 p.m., three Japanese regiments and a portion of a brigade breached the perimeter.
 Company C received the brunt of the attack.

 The next day, after the attack, the Marines were still holding their position.
 A flag was flying over Company C’s area bearing a skull and crossbones with the words “Suicide Charley” on a Japanese white, silk parachute.